okx/KIPs/docs/draft/OIP-8.md

 Running smart contracts is one of OKExChain's ecological directions.

-The OIP is to conclude the target, to realize self-operation in the era of blockchain.
+The KIP is to conclude the target, to realize self-operation in the era of blockchain.

 ## 5. Specification